 Rare but serious risks

 While rare, serious adverse reactions to vaccines can occur in puppies.
 These reactions may include severe allergic reactions, anaphylaxis, or vaccine-related sarcomas (a type of cancer).
 Although these serious risks exist, they are exceedingly uncommon.
-The of vaccination in preventing deadly diseases overwhelmingly outweigh the small risks associated with vaccinations.
+The benefits of vaccination in preventing deadly diseases overwhelmingly outweigh the small risks associated with vaccinations.

 Allergic reactions and contraindications